danvim/COMP4901L/assgn6/Writeup.md

 image4.jpg contains 54 numbers:  1 0 7 1 1 6 3 2 6 1 4 6 3 4 1 4 2 2 0 5 4 4 1 1 1 1 4 9 0 2 5 5 1 7 7 4 4 1 7 4 2 9 1 4 3 4 2 2 9 7 4 4 1 1
 ```

-Some digits in image4 are disconnected
+Some digits in image4 are disconnected, so misdetection happened.